stevekuznetsov/expo/docs/pages/tutorial/create-a-modal.md

             <MaterialIcons name="close" color="#fff" size={22} />
           </Pressable>
         </View>
+        {children}
       </View>
-      {children}
     </Modal>
   );
 }
 ```

-The `Modal` component from React Native currently displays a title and a close button.
+The `Modal` component currently displays a title and a close button.
 The `visible` prop takes the value of the `modalVisible`.
 The `transparent` prop on the component is a boolean value that determines whether the modal fills the entire view.
-Since the Emoji Picker modal is displayed over 25% of the screen, you do not want to fill the entire view with a specific background color.
-Instead, the modal will use a transparent background.
+Since the emoji picker is displayed over 25% of the screen, there is no need to fill the entire view with a specific background color.
+Instead, the modal uses a transparent background.

 The `animationType` prop determines the animation that the component uses for entering and leaving the screen.
 Lastly, the `onClose` prop is the handler function called when the user presses the close button used on the `Pressable` component.